The application deadline is Friday, January 25th 2019 at midnight (PST)!

 Participants will be accompanied by a military historian, Juno Beach Centre staff, and other Canadian educators.
 The pilgrimage is a unique educational experience which takes the themes and events students learn about in the classroom and connects them to the real places where these events took place 75 years ago, as well as the real people whose lives were irrevocably altered by both world wars.

-In July 2019, the pilgrimage will visit the following important Canadian sites in Northern France and Belgium:
+From July 3rd to July 14th, 2019, the pilgrimage will visit the following important Canadian sites in Northern France and Belgium:

 - The Juno Beach Centre